| The following is the complete

 and an understanding of what is different between the two groups is

+in order.
 Food: The USA/Canada primarily feed dry kibbled

 foods; while such foods are being accepted in other countries, pullets,